 The Tłı̨chǫ Summer Student Research Assistant Program is a joint initiative of the Wek'èezhìi Renewable Resources Board and Environment and Natural Resources, GNWT and Aurora Research Institute.
 The objective of this program is to provide hands on education and training experiences for Tłįcho students.
 This is a five year program in which Tłįcho high school students from the North Slave Region are hired as research assistants to work alongside researchers at the Tundra Ecosystem Research Station at Daring Lake for 1 month in the summer.

-Summer students participate in all aspects of the daily routine.
-In 2014, students assisted in the field by sampling vegetation and microbial communities and taking measurements of photosynthesis and respiration, and biomass.
-They also assisted in permafrost study fieldwork, measuring permafrost active layer depth; and in the lab by preparing samples for examination under microscopes and by drying plant samples for later analysis They checked sensors, took water temperatures on tundra lakes, hauled equipment, recorded data, collected plant samples, assisted with vegetation point framing, and performed other field tasks.
-And finally, before ending their day, they assisted with camp duties at the Research Station.
+Students assist in the field by sampling vegetation and microbial communities and taking measurements of photosynthesis and respiration, and biomass.
+They also assist in permafrost study fieldwork, measuring permafrost active layer depth; and in the lab by preparing samples for examination under microscopes and by drying plant samples for later analysis.
+They check sensors, take water temperatures on tundra lakes, haul equipment, record data, collect plant samples, assist with vegetation point framing, and perform other field tasks.
+And finally, before ending their day, they assist with camp duties at the Research Station.